TribeShakha/TribeShakha/README.md

 ## 🎯 Career Mission

 **Science & Technology** — Architect radical practical AI & Cybersecurity Systems to solve problems.
-- Solve real world and business problems at a high level using AI & Cybersecurity Systems Architecture, creating impact.
-- Demonstrate the value of and empower people with AI & Cybersecurity Systems Architecture tools that make a real difference at small and large scale.
+Solve real world and business problems at a high level using AI & Cybersecurity Systems Architecture, creating impact.
+Demonstrate the value of and empower people with AI & Cybersecurity Systems Architecture tools that make a real difference at small and large scale.
-- Help my community attack and tackle its problems and bring people together towards solution creation.
-- Grow businesses and communities and create opportunities for my community.

 **Creativity & Storytelling** — Tell the most important and compelling stories.
-- Apply the power of Storytelling to communicate ideas and effective narratives, creating connections, solving problems, create brand, change perspective and grow initiatives.
+Apply the power of Storytelling to communicate ideas and effective narratives — creating connections, solving problems, building brand, changing perspective and growing initiatives.
-- Apply outstanding Marketing, Communications, Sales and Negotiation skills to meet short term and long term real world and business goals.
-- Communicate meaningful ideas in the most compelling manner.

 **Entrepreneurship** — Be the engine and fuel igniting, creating and supporting growth of impactful businesses and communities.